-- Participants will define the terms "territorial area" and "zone of transition." - Participants will suggest three alternate strategies for creating surveillance opportunities. - 3.
-Participants will suggest two ways of controlling public grounds. - Participants will suggest four ways of controlling interior public spaces in multi-family dwellings.
+- 1. You will be able to define the terms "territorial area" and "zone of transition." - 2.
+You will be able to suggest three alternate strategies for creating surveillance opportunities. - 3.
+You will be able to suggest two ways of controlling public grounds. - You will be able to suggest four ways of controlling interior public spaces in multi-family dwellings.

 Creating Territorial Areas - A project's site should be subdivided so that all areas of it are related to particular buildings or clusters of buildings.
 No area should be unassigned or left "public."
 Grounds should be allocated to specific buildings or clusters of buildings.

 Creating territorial areas can have the effect of assigning responsibility for maintenance and security to certain residents.